crsardar/hands-on-react/s12-s13-widgets/README.md

+### Contents
+1. Hook System
+2. Tab Navigation
+3. Open in new Tab i.e Ctl/Cmd + Click event handling
+4. Times - setTimeout(), clearTimeOut()
+5. dangerouslySetInnerHTML -

-### Understanding React's Hooking (Using features of React.Components without subclassing it, using 'functions')
+Understanding React's Hooking (Using features of React.Components without subclassing it, using 'functions')

 ### Using semantic-ui for ready made styles